Billing and account limits explained

 ResourceDefault LimitNotes

 API Keys10The number of API keys that an application can have.
-Includes public and secret keys.
+Includes public, secret, and proxy keys.

 Monthly API requestsunlimitedOnly Identification API requests count towards your monthly plan or are billed.
 Server API requests are free.